KindlingProject/kindling/docs/prometheus_metrics.md

 ## Topology Metrics

 Topology metrics are typically generated from the client-side events, which are used to show the service dependencies map, so the metrics are called `topology`.
 Some timeseries may be generated from the server-side events, which contain a non-empty label `dst_container_id`.
-These metrics are useful when there is no agent installed on the client-side.
+These timeseries are generated only when the source IP is not the Pod's IP inside the Kubernetes cluster, which are useful when there is no agent installed on the client-side.

 | **Metric Name** | **Type** | **Description** |
 | --- | --- | --- |